 Hey there, I’m Anya!

-I am currently based in Southeast Alaska, where I work as a naturalist guide and photographer.
+I am currently based in Southeast Alaska, where I work as a lead naturalist guide and photographer.

-I graduated from Eckerd College in 2022 with degrees in Environmental Science and Visual Arts, and since then have been welcoming opportunities to experience our beautiful planet and educate others about it’s importance.
-Chasing these passions has landed me all over the world, working in ecotourism, ocean conservation, outdoor education, photography, and more!
+I have degrees in Environmental Science and Visual Arts and I am always welcoming opportunities to experience our beautiful planet and educate others about it’s importance.
+Chasing these passions has landed me all over the world, working in ecotourism, ocean research and conservation, outdoor education, wildlife photography, and more!

 Most recently I have found a home in the mountains and waters of Juneau, where I fell in love with the temperate rainforest, Alaskan wildlife and the mystical Pacific.
-I have been involved in humpback whale research and with the non-profit, Juneau Flukes.
+I am in involved with humpback whale research and the non-profit, Juneau Flukes.

 The ocean is my second home.